Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 can I have your autograph

-Airiona: are you here for are capstone project
+Spike: are you here for are capstone project

 Oh man I picked the worst/wrong day to skip school